News

 To mark this seminal moment in Germany's history, IFA organiser GFU has put together a timeline of key moments.
 Meanwhile, IFA 2024 will be extra special, celebrating its 100th anniversary!

-IFA is the world's largest consumer electronics and home appliances trade show, and as we step into 2024, we are gearing up to celebrate a century of technological advancements.
+IFA is the world's largest home and consumer electronics trade show, and as we step into 2024, we are gearing up to celebrate a century of technological advancements.
 For 100 years, IFA has remained at the forefront of technology and innovation.

 Since 1924, IFA has been the platform for tech launches, showcasing detector devices, tube radio receivers, the first European car radio and colour TV.
 From Albert Einstein opening the show in 1930 to the launch of the first video recorder in 1971, IFA Berlin has been integral to the transformation in technology, bringing together industry pioneers and innovative products all under one roof.